brandon-m-wang/cs198-75/src/web-hw/hw6.md

   - type: ps
     paragraph: We'll first take care of the task of installing all our required dependencies.
 Open a terminal and navigate to the `server` folder.
 Run `npm i` to install the Node modules we need.
+Start up your server with `npm run dev`.
 Then, do the same for the `client` folder.
+Start up your client with `npm start`.
+Note that our server can be reached from `localhost:4000` and our client from `localhost:3000`.
   - type: phs
-    partheader: "Part 2: Creating Our Endpoints"
+    partheader: "Part 2: Our First Endpoint"
   - type: ps
     paragraph: >-
       Before we work on `app.js` , let's take a look first at the structure of